Major Requirements

 Junior music majors must schedule a junior meeting with their advisor to complete the Junior Music Advising Form detailing their plans for and progress toward their senior project.
 Further advising for a student’s senior project is done individually to match students’ aims with departmental and national standards.

 Enrollment in MUS 490 Senior Project requires completion of at least one semester of 300-level study in the chosen area of study.
-Majors are also required to complete the piano proficiency sequence before enrolling in MUS 490.
+Majors are also required to satisfy the piano requirement before enrolling in MUS 490.

 Credit Requirements